Skip to content

 Nominating criteriaNominations may be made for an individual designer or business.
 Awards are given for innovative products that support the protection of dark skies and quality outdoor lighting of any kind and for any application.
 Multiple submissions may be made.
 Submissions can be for lighting products or products that take the place of internally illuminated products.
 Products should be commercially available.

-Each submission must include a statement explaining the reason for the submission.
-Sufficient information and details must be included about the product and its intended use in order for the Awards Committee to professionally assess the submission.
+Each submission must include a statement explaining the reason for the submission and must provide sufficient information and details about the product and its intended use in order for the Awards Committee to professionally assess the submission.
+Submissions must also include the full published specification data, including cut sheets and, if applicable, photometric files for evaluation.
+Each entry must include up to five high-resolution color digital images — taken both at night and during the day — showing the product both on its own and in use, including general views to assess overall design and detailed views of the system’s features.
 Entries without sufficient information and details will be rejected.

 DarkSky considers the following criteria: freedom from glare, aid in achieving rational lighting levels, energy efficiency, provision of good nighttime ambiance, minimal obtrusive light, and minimal contribution to sky glow.

-Each submission must include images of the product and of the product installed and in use.
-These must include both general views (to assess the overall design) and detailed views of features of the system.
-Submission of an application constitutes permission by the submitting parties for DarkSky to use submitted images in order to publicize the awards and to promote quality outdoor lighting.
+Submission of an application constitutes permission by the submitting parties for DarkSky to use submitted images to publicize the awards and promote quality outdoor lighting.

 Award category